timgeorg/Tube-TLDR/README.md

 Welcome to Tube TLDR, a solo passion project with a bold mission: <br>
 **Build the best YouTube summarizer on the internet.**

+I tried the available tools online to summarize YouTube videos and didn’t like the experience — so I built my own.
+With Tube TLDR, I can choose the summary style I want, extend the workflow however I want, and keep improving it over time.
+And hypothetically, because you can run it with your own API keys, you can get a lot of usage for cheap.

 No more scrubbing through hour-long videos — get the key takeaways fast.

 ## What Is Tube TLDR?